zio/zio/docs/datatypes/sync/cyclicbarrier.md

 }
 ```

-If we create a barrier and don't call `await` on that, the barrier is not going to be released (broken) and the number of `waiting` fibers remains zero:
+If we create a barrier and don't call `await` on that, the barrier is not going to be released and the number of `waiting` fibers remains zero:

 ```scala mdoc:silent
 import zio._